Intel-bigdata/SSM/docs/ssm-deployment-guide.md

   ```

 ###   Ignore Dirs
 SSM will fetch the whole HDFS namespace by default when it starts.
-If you do not care about files under some directory (for example, directory for temporary files), you can make a modification in smart-default.xml as the following shows.
+If you do not care about files under some directory (for example, directory for temporary files), you can configure the directories to be ignored in smart-default.xml as the following shows.
 SSM will completely ignore the corresponding files.

 Please note that SSM action will not be scheduled for files under ignored directory even though they are specified in a rule by user.